gmac/graphql-stitching-ruby/docs/visibility.md

 }
 ```

-When composing a stitching client, the names of all possible visibility profiles that the supergraph should respond to must be specified in composer options:
+When composing a stitching client, the names of all possible visibility profiles that the supergraph should respond to are specified in composer options:

 ```ruby
 client = GraphQL::Stitching::Client.new(